zammad/zammad-org/src/en/reference/privacy.md

 ---
-title: Data Retention and External Services
+title: Data retention and external services
 order: 99
 ---

-# Data Retention and External Services
+# Data retention and external services

 How long does Zammad store user data?
 How can I manage its user data retention behavior?
 To which services connects Zammad?

-## Data Retention
+## Data retention

 The following data is stored locally on the production system:

-### Tickets and Users
+### Tickets and users

 By default, Zammad never automatically deletes tickets or users.